Work and training in Germany

 A physician must be a member of a State Chamber of Physicians before his or her specialist qualifications or periods of specialty training abroad may be assessed for equivalence.
 For information concerning membership of the State Chambers of Physicians (compulsory or voluntary) please contact them directly.

-According to the specialty training regulations (Weiterbildungsordnung) of the relevant State Chamber of Physicians, periods of specialty training, or other professional activity abroad, can only be accredited if they have taken place for a minimum duration of 6 months at an institution licensed for specialty medical training.
+According to the specialty training regulations (Weiterbildungsordnung) of the relevant State Chamber of Physicians, periods of specialty training or other professional activity abroad can, as a general rule, only be accredited if they have taken place for a minimum duration of 6 months at an institution licensed for specialty medical training.
 Upon completion of training abroad, physicians should obtain a detailed certificate containing information about the size of the hospital at which training took place, the activities of the department in which he or she was employed, as well as any activities carried out independently.
 The certificate should reflect the content of the specialty training regulations of the relevant State Chamber of Physicians.

 For further information for citizens of the European Union, the European Economic Area and Switzerland, as well as for citizens of other countries not members of the above, please see the links below.